axonasif/dotsh/README.md

 > Defaults to `false`.

+> Gitpod only.

-> Setting this to `true` will cause it to kill VSCode so that you can claim back your memory and CPU usage 😜
+> Setting this to `true` will cause it to kill VSCode on Gitpod so that you can claim back your memory and CPU usage 😜

 ---